Light

 Jayni Bloch © 15 September 2006

-I found a new path that I did not see before while
+a new path I did not see before unfolded

 confidently